 This was briefly mentioned before but this is a fairly common mistake keto-dieters make.

 If you consume more protein than you need, your body can turn the excess protein into glucose.
 Glucose can kick you out of ketosis or at least slow down how fast you get into this state.

-In general you want to keep protein to maximum 25% of your total calories on keto.
+That being said, a rough general recommendation is to keep protein to a maximum of 25% of your total calories on keto.
 If you exercise a lot, especially weight lifting, you can get away with a bit more.

-Protein might sound like the bad guy for keto but that’s not the case.
-Your body absolutely needs protein to function, it’s just that overdoing it can slow down getting into ketosis.
+At this point, protein may sound like a bad thing for keto but that’s not the case.
+Your body absolutely needs protein to function.
+It’s just that overdoing it can slow down getting into ketosis.

 4. Exercise more

-The next things you can do to reach ketosis faster is exercising more.
+The next thing you can do to reach ketosis faster is to exercise more.

 If you do the ketogenic diet the right way, the amount of carbohydrates coming in will be small enough to get into ketosis.
 Now all that’s left is depleting the glucose fuel stores.

-The best way to do this is high intensity exercise or lifting weights.
+The best way to do this is high-intensity exercise or lifting weights.
 When doing cardio your body will still rely a lot on stored fat as fuel compared to the previous kinds of exercises.
-The higher the intensity the faster you will reach ketosis.

 5. Increase intake of medium chain triglycerides